 We don’t need to ignore our feelings altogether, but it’s helpful to deliberately make a time and place for them.

-Lynda says, “I began to set aside a period of time to think about my father.
+Lynda writes, “I began to set aside a period of time to think about my father.
 Sometimes I wrote about him in a journal.
 Other times I talked about him to my children.
 Sometimes I lit a Christmas candle and gave thanks for him.
 I also looked through a scrapbook of my childhood.
 However, I placed a time limit on my grief and nostalgia.

 I had to exercise my will to do this, making a decision to invest most of my energy into the family members who were still with me, serving friends and strangers who had needs.
 I invested my energy more and more into serving than grieving, and creating new memories, rather than looking back.”